20 Fun Facts About Office Space

-When Office Space premiered in theaters on February 19, 1999, it was hard to imagine that Beavis and Butt-Head and King of the Hill creator Mike Judge’s first attempt at writing and directing live action would become the oft-quoted classic it did.
-When it made around $12.9 million at the box office, it continued to be an unlikely candidate to become a pop cultural cornerstone that would literally change restaurant chains and stapler designs.
+When Office Space premiered in theaters on February 19, 1999, it was hard to imagine that Beavis and Butt-head and King of the Hill creator Mike Judge’s first attempt at writing and directing live action would become the oft-quoted classic it did.
+Though it earned less than $13 million at the box office, the film eventually became a pop cultural cornerstone that would literally change restaurant chains and stapler designs.
 Repeated appearances on cable television and a successful life on DVD made Office Space the phenomenon that it is.

-20th Century Fox wanted a new “big, broad comedy” after the success of the Farrelly Brothers movie, and figured that the Milton shorts had the potential to become one.
+20th Century Fox wanted a new “big, broad comedy” after the success of the Farrelly brothers's hit movie, and figured that the Milton shorts had the potential to become one.
 Judge initially didn’t think it was a good idea, but eventually got on board.

-The former engineer alphabetized purchase orders for 2-3 weeks, for eight hours a day, which he described as “god-awful.”
+Judge, a former engineer, alphabetized purchase orders for two to three weeks, for eight hours a day, which he described as “god-awful.”
 The fact that he couldn’t daydream nor talk to someone without losing his place in the alphabet made it distinctly bad.

 Judge voiced those characters on Beavis and Butt-Head and King of the Hill, so it wasn’t particularly difficult for him to appease some crew members who insisted on the impersonations.